andreacappelletti97/cloudsimplus_hw1/README.md

 Source: https://en.wikipedia.org/wiki/Poisson_distribution

 After looking at the distribution I would say that a proper value for the mean is 0.6 in order to generate submissionDelays and not exceed the simulation time.

-Moreover, this mean allows also to not overlap.
+Moreover, this mean allows also to not overlap in time: it could not happend that a Cloudlet that has been generated at t1 is executed before than a Cloudlet generated at t0 where t1>t0.

+The gaussian random variable is generated following the distribution and taking as a mean half of the maximum parameter value (suppose we want to generate Cloudlets with 1000 Mips, the mean would be 500) and as a standard deviation 1/8 of the maximum parameter value.

+This grant that the interval in which we generate the random gaussian variable is fixed and we do not exceed the maximum value we want to have.

 Let's suppose we are a broker, and we have to sell computing time trying to minimize the cost in order to make more money.